Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 Arduino sends the value, and Processing reads the value.

-Since both the potentiometer and photoresistor values are received simultaneously, I used a split to process the data by category.
+Since both the potentiometer and photoresistor values are received simultaneously, I used a split to process the data individually.

 ````
   println(val); //receiving data